Shooting parties for wild game and game fowl in WW2

 Preparing the kill for the kitchen

 Different shoots must have had different arrangements for preparing the kill for the kitchen.
-In our case, one of the employees was practiced at gutting, and he did it for everyone's kill at the end of the shoot.
+In our case, one of the employees was practised at gutting, and he did it for everyone's kill at the end of the shoot.
 He seemed to manage it with one swipe of the knife.

 Skin or feathers still needed to be removed back home.
 This task often fell to me.
 It was easiest to de-feather while the bird was still warm, but it was still an unpleasant job.
 The small feathers, in particular, got up one's nose and there was a mess of feathers everywhere afterwards.
 It was a job for outside if possible.